THE DVA MISSION

-Windy brings over a decade of professional experience in film, video, digital marketing, event planning, theatre, and the non-profit sector to DVA Productions, including field and studio experience on large- and small-scale productions in the United States, England, Ghana, Thailand and Laos.
 From 2003-2005 Ms. Borman dedicated two years to Teach For America, where she taught middle school drama and dance in the South Bronx.
-She founded DVA Productions in 2006 to use her gift of storytelling to produce film, theatre, and dance works that give a voice to the voiceless and promote peace, justice, and equality.
+She founded DVA Productions in 2006 to use her gift of storytelling to create cinematic and immersive experiences that promote peace, justice, and equality.